Planning your ERP deployment

 Cloud-based SaaS ERP has little or no upfront cost (a “capital expense”) but has a somewhat higher monthly cost (an “operating expense”), compared with a typical on-premise installation.
 When viewed over the normal lifecycle cost period of five to seven years, total cost of ownership (TCO) is similar to, if not less than, an on-premise installation and offers potentially better service, support, and security.

 Cloud ERP also offers the fastest path to innovation, making it ideal for businesses that want to aggressively pursue their digital transformation strategy.
-This deployment option allows companies to easily reimagine, optimise, and adapt their business processes as needed – and to take advantage of standardised best practices which modern ERP vendors should support.
+This deployment option allows companies to easily reimagine, optimize, and adapt their business processes as needed – and to take advantage of standardized best practices which modern ERP vendors should support.